shinyorg/mediatorsample/README.md

 Honestly, no - and you probably never should for a SQLite query.
 The point to note here though is that the IDataService may be calling out to a remote service.
 It is also a demo to show off some of what Shiny Mediator can do.
 Could that service do the caching?
 Absolutely.
 Should it do the caching at the service layer?
 That's up to you to decide!

+> Would you really do these cross model data linking request (ie. GetPeopleByVehicleRequest, GetVehiclesByPersonRequest) - Doesn't that cause N+1 and a lot of extra chatter?

+Likely not because an app is generally single process.
+This shows a common pattern (and often common pitfall in server side microserving).
+Pick your fights & don't overengineer.
+Well this does